Last updated 9 November 2021

 If we provide you with copies of the information you have requested, to the extent permitted by law, we may charge you a reasonable fee to cover the administrative costs of providing you with that information.

-Please direct all requests for access and correction to us using our contract form.
+Please direct all requests for access and correction to us using our contact page.

 Some other rights in relation to your privacy